 There’s no doubt that gambling addiction is just as powerful and as harmful as addiction to drugs of abuse like cocaine or heroin.
-Gambling can rob your life, eliminate your savings, force your family members away and may lead to suicidal thoughts and ideation.
+Gambling can rob your life, eliminate your savings, drive your family members away, and may even lead to suicidal thoughts.

-If you are currently suffering from gambling addiction, you can call Sober Freedom at any time, night or day, 24/7 at 866.434.2630.
+If you or a loved one are suffering from gambling addiction, you can call Sober Freedom any time, night or day at (323) 270-0657.
 Our staff members are available to you so you can learn more about recovering from gambling addiction, your options and how we can help you get to treatment.
+Don’t wait for the problem to get worse, call our hotline today at (323) 270-0657.

 Some common signs that you may have a gambling problem are: gambling with money that isn’t yours, sneaking around family and significant others to gamble, gambling even though you know you will lose, gambling with money set aside for other things, the inability to stop gambling once you’ve started and experiencing problems with work, family or finances due to gambling.